tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 In your Django project's directory (e.g. `<workspace>/tango_with_django_project/`), create a new directory called `templates`.
 Remember, this is the directory that contains your project's `manage.py` script!
 Within the new templates directory, create another directory called `rango`.
 This means that the path `<workspace>/tango_with_django_project/templates/rango/` will be the location in which we will store templates associated with our `rango` application.

 T> ### Keep your Templates Organised
-T> It's good practice to separate out your templates into subdirectories for each app you have.
+T> It's good practice to separate your templates into subdirectories for each app you have.
 This is why we've created a `rango` directory within our `templates` directory.
 If you package your app up to distribute to other developers, it'll be much easier to know which templates belong to which app!

 To tell the Django project where templates will be stored, open your project's `settings.py` file.
 Next, locate the `TEMPLATES` data structure.
 By default, when you create a new Django project, it will look like the following.